uniwebcms/component-library-template/README2.md

 yarn dev
 ```

-MockSite is a mockup site generator that mimics how a Uniweb site loads and renders components.
+Uniweb RE is a local site generator that mimics how a Uniweb site loads and renders components.
 It provides:
 - A testing ground with structured mock data
 - A runtime host for federated component modules
 - A way to verify component behavior before connecting to a live site

 #### 2. Local Development with Tunnel
-Test against a live Uniweb instance using a tunnel to your localhost:
+Test against a live Uniweb instance using a public tunnel to your localhost:

 ```bash
 # Install Cloudflared CLI first, then: